airline_alliances

 • extra baggage allowance.

-The highest status among the three is the Emerald and besides all above-mentioned perks it offers access to First Class lounges and the ability to use a fast track/priority lane security pass to skip the queue at security screening.
+The highest status among the three is Emerald.
+In addition to all the above-mentioned perks, it offers access to First Class lounges and the ability to use a fast track/priority lane security pass to skip the queue at security screening.

 Similar to other alliances, Oneworld offers an online tool to search for available lounges.